smanolloff/smanolloff.github.io/_pages/about.md

 My plan for the future is to find a team of like-minded AI professionals which I can learn from, share ideas with and where I can grow as an expert in the field.
 In 10 years, I imagine myself capable of creating all sorts of AI-powered systems with superhuman capabilities.
-Just like now, with those games and my AI agents becoming really good at playing them, better than myself, But beyond the games - something that truly helps humanity.
+Similar to my personal projects where my AI agents become really good at playing the game, but beyond the games - something that truly matters for humanity.

 Get in touch with me via the social media links below 🍻